The interplay of phase fluctuations and nodal quasiparticles: ubiquitous Fermi arcs in two-dimensional d-wave superconductors: Perturbative Evaluation of the Electronic Self-energy

 which is exactly what we have announced in the main text.
-The imaginary part of Eq.~\eqref{eq:self_energy_s6} turns out to obey a Lorentz distribution compared with the Gaussian one in Eq.~\eqref{eq:self_energy_s5}.
-It is very hopeful that Eq.~\eqref{eq:self_energy_s4} and Eq.~\eqref{eq:self_energy_s6} will produce similar low-energy properties in the neighborhood of superconducting transition $T_c$.
+The imaginary part of Eq.~\eqref{eq:self_energy_s6} now obeys a Lorentz distribution as compared with the Gaussian one in Eq.~\eqref{eq:self_energy_s5}.
+For temperature $T$ close to $T_c$ in the normal state, it is plausible that Eq.~\eqref{eq:self_energy_s4} and Eq.~\eqref{eq:self_energy_s6} shall behave similarly.
 To see this, both the real and imaginary parts of Eq.~\eqref{eq:self_energy_s4} and Eq.~\eqref{eq:self_energy_s6} are benchmarked numerically in Fig.~\ref{fig:figs2}, where good agreements are achieved for $k_F\xi\gg1$.
-We argue that for any specific form of two-point correlation, imposed by the disorder averaging condition with a well-defined correlation length $\xi$, the detailed high-energy information of the correlation decay is irrelevant to the system's thermodynamics in the vicinity of $T_c$ and can hardly be probed.
-Under this assumption, a similar analysis as we outline above applies to generic correlations, and it is generally expected that the low-energy physics is well described by the self-energy in Eq.~\eqref{eq:self_energy_s6}.
+We argue that for any specific form of two-point pairing correlation $g(r/\xi)$, the detailed high-energy information of the correlation decay can hardly be probed in the vicinity of $T_c$, and hence turns out to be irrelevant.
+Under this assumption, a similar analysis as we outline above can be applied for generic pairing correlations, and it is generally expected that the effects of weak phase fluctuations shall be well captured by the self-energy in Eq.~\eqref{eq:self_energy_s6}.